Ago Pajur

 Ago Pajur (born 24 March 1962 in Türi) is an Estonian historian.
-His principal fields of interest are the political history of Estonia in the first half of the 20th century, and the military history of Estonia in the 20th century.
+His principal fields of interest include the political history of Estonia in the first half of the 20th century, and the military history of Estonia in the 20th century.

 In 1999, he defended his doctoral thesis at the University of Tartu.

-Since 1991, he is teaching history of Estonia at Tartu University.
+Since 1991, he has taught the history of Estonia at Tartu University.

-In 2020, he was awarded with Order of the White Star, V class.
+In 2020, he was awarded the Order of the White Star, Fifth Class.